 Along with decorative papers, bookbinding supplies, and workshops, Hollander's, for many years, was considered Ann Arbor's premier stationery store with a large collection of greeting cards, journals, address books, gift wrap, ribbon, and unique gift items.

 Here is a short video of Hollander's Kerrytown store which was filmed in 2014.
 For more about Hollander's history over the years, continue reading below.

-1960’s and 70’s – Tom learned book and box making from his mother, Annette Hollander, who developed a small craft business called Bookcraft in Hamden, Connecticut.
+1960’s and 1970’s – Tom learned book and box making from his mother, Annette Hollander, who developed a small craft business called Bookcraft in Hamden, Connecticut.
 Cindy grew up enjoying all arts and crafts and had a special passion for interior design and stationery products.

-1986 – Living in Ann Arbor, Tom and Cindy decided to start a similar book and box making craft business from their home, which gradually grew into full-time jobs for both of them.
+1986 – Living in Ann Arbor, Tom and Cindy decided to start a similar book and box making craft business from their home which gradually grew into full-time jobs for both of them.
 They mostly sold their handcrafted book, box, and desk accessories at local and Midwestern art fairs.

-1992 – Hollander's expanded into a larger 500 square foot space across the hallway where they began selling decorative papers and bookbinding supplies used in their craft.
+1992 – Hollander's expanded into a larger 500 square foot space across the hallway where they began selling the decorative papers and bookbinding supplies used in their craft.
 They also began adding stationery products.

 1993 – Tom and Cindy started offering store demonstrations of their craft.
 They attracted the attention of several local book and paper artists who also participated in various demonstrations.

 1994 – As community interest grew, they decided to start teaching one and two day workshops in their store.
 Later they adopted the name Hollander’s School of Book & Paper Arts to describe their class offerings.
 Along with local instructors, they started offering bookbinding, book arts, paper making, paper marbling, calligraphy, collage, and origami workshops.